-- b.
-Prior to submission to the Board either party may submit the complaint to a third-party intervenor for review and recommendation on the resolution of the complaint, in accordance with Section 6 of the San Joaquin County Employer-Employee Relations Policy. - 1.
-If the recommendation of the third-party intervenor is to uphold the complaint, the County will pay the cost of the intervenor. - 2.
-If the recommendation of the third-party intervenor is to deny the complaint, the complainant will pay the cost of the intervenor.
+- a) MEDIATION: Prior to submission of the complaint to the Board of Supervisors, the parties may mutually agree to submit the complaint to mediation in accordance with section 12 B of the Employer-Employee Relations Policy. - b) THIRD PARTY INTERVENOR: Prior to submission to the Board either party may submit the complaint to a third party intervenor for review and recommendation on the resolution of the complaint, in accordance with Section 6 of the San Joaquin County Employer-Employee Relations Policy. - 1.
+If the recommendation of the third party intervenor is to uphold the complaint, the County will pay the cost of the intervenor. - 2.
+If the recommendation of the third party intervenor is to deny the complaint, the complainant will pay the cost of the intervenor.

-The decision of the Board, whether after a hearing or after review of the recommendation of the third-party intervenor, is final and binding.
+The decision of the Board, whether after a hearing or after review of the recommendation of the third party intervenor, is final and binding.